sylvia43/JourneyOfFear/README.md

 SlickGame
 =========

-See readme.txt and info.txt for details.
+See readme.txt for information and info.txt for details.